systemexklusiv/softstepper/README.md

 The script checks the names of looper devices dynamically in the current liveset and when a looper with a name (default) 'ssl1' - 'ssl10' is found, the respective pad's LED will monitor loooper states.
 Thus max.
 10 loopers can be monitored max.

+there is  o custom setup of the Softstep necessery.

 For instance:
 If one drops a looper on a track and hits 'ctrl + r' to rename the device and enters 'ssl3' the third pad of the Softstep will monitor the states of this looper.